The Amazon Automation Scam 101: Everything You Need to Know to Avoid Trouble

 Don't trust the testimonials.

-If you are looking at starting and running your own Amazon storefront, it won't come as a surprise to you that not all testimonials give an accurate account of a company's products or services.
+If you've been looking into how to make an Amazon storefront for your business, it won't come as a surprise to you that not all testimonials give an accurate account of a company's products or services.

 Realistically, what Amazon Automation business scam company would write a negative testimonial about their own service?
 So be aware that testimonials are likely to be intrinsically biased.

 Although some parts may be factual, they may not provide a true and comprehensive assessment of a product or service.
 After all, it's very easy to write up a fake review (and that's why you may want to check out our list of Amazon fake review checkers for both shoppers and sellers).

 It's worth checking Reddit and Twitter to hear about the Amazon Automation business scam from real users.
 It's not always rosy.

 Check Facebook reviews

 Facebook reviews tend to lean towards a more accurate account of a company's product or service.

 Collaborative or sponsored reviews do exist and may skew viewpoints toward positive appraisals.
 However, they are open to challenge by the semi-public nature of Facebook and the ability of its users to call out a scam or a false review.

 This tends to mean the platform is home to some genuine experiences and opinions of a company's performance in the real world.